-2.3.
+- 2.3.
 As part of the management system, the arrangements for the management of maintenance, periodic testing and inspection of the research reactor should be established and implemented by the operating organization early in the research reactor project.
 These arrangements should apply to all items, services and processes important to safety and should include the means of establishing controls over maintenance, periodic testing and inspection activities.
 This should provide confidence that these activities are performed in accordance with established codes, standards, specifications, procedures and administrative controls, as required by para.
-4.16 of SSR-3 [1].

-2.4.
-In establishing the management system, a graded approach in accordance with the relative importance to safety of each item or process is required to be used: see para.
-4.7 of SSR-3 [1].

-2.5.
-The objective of the management system as applied to maintenance, periodic testing and inspection should be to ensure that the facility meets the following:

-- (a) Regulatory requirements; - (b) Design requirements and assumptions; - (c) The safety analysis report (see Requirement 1 of SSR-3 [1]); - (d) The OLCs for the research reactor (see Requirement 71 of SSR-3 [1]); - (e) Administrative requirements associated with the management of the research reactor.

-2.6.
-The management system is required to support the development, implementation and enhancement of a strong safety culture: see paras 1.5 (b) and 4.9 of GSR Part 2 [14].
+4.16 of SSR-3 [1]. - 2.4.
+In establishing the management system, a graded approach in accordance with the relative importance to safety of each item or process is required to be used: (see para.
+4.7 of SSR-3 [1].). - 2.5.
+The objective of the management system as applied to maintenance, periodic testing and inspection should be to ensure that the facility meets the following: - (a) Regulatory requirements; - (b) Design requirements and assumptions; - (c) The safety analysis report (see Requirement 1 of SSR-3 [1]); - (d) The OLCs for the research reactor (see Requirement 71 of SSR-3 [1]); - (e) Administrative requirements associated with the management of the research reactor. - 2.6.
+The management system is required to support the development, implementation and enhancement of a strong safety culture: (see paras 1.5-(b) and 4.9 of GSR Part 2 [14]-]).
 This safety culture should be applied in all aspects of the programmes for maintenance, periodic testing and inspection.

-2.7.
-The maintenance, periodic testing and inspection of the SSCs of the research reactor is required to be considered during the design stage (see Section 4), and programmes for maintenance, periodic testing and inspection should be developed during the pre-operational stages.
-Pertinent 8 information from designers, manufacturers and other operating organizations should be used.

-2.8.
-Successful implementation of the management system should ensure that the programmes for maintenance, periodic testing and inspection include the following:

-(a) Planning and prioritization of work;

-(b) Addressing regulatory requirements;

-- (c) Ensuring compliance with the OLCs; - (d) Ensuring the availability of sufficient qualified personnel with suitable skills; - (e) Procedures for maintenance, periodic testing and inspection; - (f) Ensuring the availability of spare parts; - (g) Availability of special tools and equipment; - (h) A satisfactory working environment, including isolation of SSCs, worker protection and consideration of radiation hazards; - (i) Performing and documenting the necessary maintenance, periodic testing and inspection activities.
+- 2.7.
+The maintenance, periodic testing and inspection of the SSCs of the research reactor isare required to be considered during the design stage (see Section 4), and programmes for maintenance, periodic testing and inspection should be developed during the pre-operational stages.
+Pertinent information from designers, manufacturers and other operating organizations should be used. - 2.8.
+Successful implementation of the management system should ensure that the programmes for maintenance, periodic testing and inspection include the following: - (a) Planning and prioritization of prioritizing work; - (b) Addressing regulatory requirements; - (c) Ensuring compliance with the OLCs; - (d) Ensuring the availability of sufficient qualified personnel with suitable skills; - (e) Procedures Implementing appropriate procedures for maintenance, periodic testing and inspection; - (f) Ensuring the availability of spare parts; - (g) Availability Ensuring the availability of special tools instruments and equipment; - (h) AEnsuring a satisfactory working environment, including isolation of SSCs, worker protection and consideration of radiation hazards; - (i) Performing and documenting the necessary maintenance, periodic testing and inspection activities. - 2.9.

-2.9.
 Paragraph 7.69 of SSR-3 [1] states that "All maintenance, periodic testing and inspection of systems or items important to safety shall be performed by following approved written procedures."
-In addition, the results of maintenance, periodic testing and inspection are required to be recorded in accordance with written procedures: see para.
-7.95 of SSR-3 [1].

-2.10.
-Documents such as the procedures, specifications and drawings associated with the programmes for maintenance, periodic testing and inspection should be prepared, reviewed, updated, approved, issued, validated and archived in accordance with the management system for the research reactor.

-2.11.
-Records essential to the performance and verification of activities for maintenance, periodic testing and inspection are required to be controlled through a system for their identification, approval, issue, validation, review, filing, retrieval and disposal: see Requirement 8 of GSR Part 2 [14].
+In addition, the results of maintenance, periodic testing and inspection are required to be recorded in accordance with written procedures: (see para.
+7.95 of SSR-3 [1]-]). - 2.10.
+Documents such as the procedures, specifications and drawings associated with the programmes for maintenance, periodic testing and inspection should be prepared, reviewed, updated, approved, issued, validated and archived in accordance with the management system for the research reactor. - 2.11.
+Records essential to the performance and verification of activities for maintenance, periodic testing and inspection are required to be controlled through a system for their identification, approval, issue, validation, review, filing, retrieval and disposal:-(see Requirement 8 of GSR Part 2 [14]-]).

-MANAGEMENT RESPONSIBILITY FOR MAINTENANCE, PERIODIC TESTING AND INSPECTION OF A RESEARCH REACTOR executing and evaluating the work done in maintenance, periodic testing and inspection.
-The responsibilities of the reactor manager are described in paras 6.17-6.20.
+MANAGEMENT RESPONSIBILITY FOR MAINTENANCE, PERIODIC TESTING AND INSPECTION OF A RESEARCH REACTOR

-2.12.
-The operating organization should prepare and issue specifications and procedures for maintenance, periodic testing and inspection.
-The reactor manager3 should be an active participant in

-3 The reactor manager is the member of the reactor management to whom the direct responsibility and authority for the safe operation of the reactor are assigned by the operating organization and whose primary duties comprise the discharge of this responsibility.